 While your average desktop is bulky, less aesthetically appealing and requires you to procure many different components by yourself, an All in One desktop computer, as the name suggests, aims to solve that.
+The higher costs factor in the screen (which is absent in tower desktops) as well as convenience.

 Comparison of Top Budget All in One Computers